Natural Alternative Therapies

 According to Dr. Mark Sircus (author of Transdermal Magnesium Therapy) and Dr. Carolyn Dean (author of “The Magnesium Miracle“), Restless Leg Syndrome is a symptom of severe magnesium deficiency.

-A quick look at the science of Magnesium deficiency and the effect of it on muscles, nerves and blood vessels can easily prove this medical view.
+A quick look at the science of Magnesium deficiency and its effect of it on muscles, nerves, and blood vessels can easily prove this medical view.

 Magnesium deficiency often results in symptoms of anxiety, muscle spasms, muscle twitching, sleep disorders, nausea, fatigue, and depression.